 Verbena canadensis 'Cathy's Candy' - ROSE VERVAIN 'CATHY'S CANDY'

-We got this plant from Rita Randolph - owner of Rita's Rare Plants (Jackson, TN).
+Origin: We got this plant from Rita Randolph - owner of Rita's Rare Plants (Jackson, TN).
 This plant was discovered by Rita's friend Cathy as a vigorous seedling of V. canadensis on the compost heap.
 Rescued, propagated and kept in culture by Rita, named after Cathy.
-It's honor to share this plant with you!
+It's an honor to share this plant with you!

 Natural area of this very showy wildflower is wide, reaching from deep south to north, also from central USA to the east coast - that's why the hardiness differs so much and plants from southern areas act like true annuals, while the "northerners" are perennials.
 See the USDA distribution map.

-Excellent for the front of a sunny borders with average to dry soil.
+Plant Combinations: Excellent for the front of a sunny borders with average to dry soil.

-Looks very well with yellow flowers (Coreopsis, Rudbeckia hirta, Rudbeckia missouriensis, new shorter cultivars of Rudbeckia), but other perennial comapions can be Agastache, Asclepias (A. tuberosa, verticilata), Gaura, Nepeta, shorter Liatris, Lavandula, Penstemon, and others, or grasses like Eragrostis, Muhlebergia, Koleria cristata,Sporobolus and Schizachyrium scoparium.
+Looks very good with yellow flowers (Coreopsis, Rudbeckia hirta, Rudbeckia missouriensis, new shorter cultivars of Rudbeckia), but other perennial comapions can be Agastache, Asclepias (A. tuberosa, verticilata), Gaura, Nepeta, shorter Liatris, Lavandula, Penstemon, and others, or grasses like Eragrostis, Muhlebergia, Koleria cristata,Sporobolus and Schizachyrium scoparium.

 Picture copyright : US Perennials